hawkinsw/CPPTimes/OOPIntro.md

 See how you can use these getters just like you were accessing member variables, albeit with a slightly different syntax?
 That's really cool!

-Now, let's give the `Date` ADT users the opportunity to change the values of member variables by writing setters:
+Now, let's give the Date class users the opportunity to change the values of member variables by writing setters:

 ```C++
 struct Date {